 Jimmie Allen has been hitting the pavement hard in Nashville for years, at one point living in his car, and playing any gig he could get to make it work.
 These days, you may have caught him on the road opening for Toby Keith on the Interstates & Tailgates tour.
-He just released his first EP with Broken Bow Records – a project for which we have sky high expectations.
+He just released his first EP with Stoney Creek Records – a project for which we have sky high expectations.
 Listen for new songs like the autobiographical “Underdogs” and super romantic “Best Shot” from this rising star.

 If you like… Billy Currington, Jake Owen, Dustin Lynch

 With her breakthrough hit, “This Feeling,” Abby Anderson introduced herself as a powerhouse vocalist with a distinctly modern vibe.
 At only 20 years old, she’s signed with Black River Entertainment, the company behind Kelsea Ballerini’s meteoric rise.
 She’s working on her first album, and we can’t wait to see how high she can soar.

 If you like… Carrie Underwood, Kelly Clarkson, Maren Morris